Plant Exports Management System (PEMS)

 Where an AO is using PEMS, exporters who are also registered with PEMS should submit any additional post-inspection documentation to the department through the system, rather than submitting via email.

-Exporters will need to notify the department via email that their inspection records and supporting documents are available in PEMS, at the time of requesting RFP authorisation.
+Exporters will still need to notify the ASG National Documentation Hub via email that their inspection and/or ITCT calibration records and supporting documents are available in PEMS, at the time of requesting RFP authorisation.
 Exporters will need to include ‘Refer to PEMS for inspection and supporting documentation’ in their email correspondence.

 Submitting documents and inspection records

-Manual records will also continue to be accepted via email during PEMS outages and maintenance shutdowns.
+Manual records will also continue to be accepted via email during unplanned PEMS outages and planned maintenance shutdowns.

 Signing inspection records

-AOs that record and submit inspection results through PEMS are not required to sign the finalised inspection record that can be downloaded for the client.
+The department does not require AOs that submit inspection and ITCT calibration records through PEMS to sign the finalised record that can be downloaded for the client.
 This includes export compliance records, bulk vessel approval records and container approval records.